Category: Newest🆕

 I did make some smaller and nicer particles for snow weather, rain, wind, etc. I think less particles were meant for smartphones, but on PC having way more is not a problem and looks better.

-New sceneries also inspired me to create many new maps.
+New sceneries also inspired me to create many (64) new maps.
 Some were based on Ugh levels (all Taxi type), others my original ideas.
 Now with 4 themes total, mixing them in one map, also made some maps more interesting.
-I also made a separate series of 24 letters (a few were already in Ugh), an original Desert series with pyramids and couple of mazes, a series of Races on big maps (including flood escapes) and Villages with both taxi and packages.
+I also made a separate series of 24 letters (a few were already in Ugh), an original Desert series with pyramids and couple of mazes, a series of Races on big maps (including flood escapes) and Villages with both taxi and packages at once on map.

 ➡️Observations